Announcing MiniHab

 Privacy is one of my core values — I hate how modern apps and websites track and sell my data, so all of my apps (including MiniHab) are explicitly designed to avoid any kind of data collection, privacy infringements, or tracking or selling of your data.

-MiniHab is launching as a completely free app - this is mostly a passion project, so there are no advertisements, in app purchases, or subscriptions.
-In the future I do plan to add an optional “tip jar” into the app, but this app is not intended as a source of income, mostly as a portfolio showcase project - so it’s completely free!
+MiniHab is launching as a completely free app - this is mostly a portfolio project, so there are no advertisements, in app purchases, or subscriptions.

 If you’re interested in checking out the app, you can find it on the App Store